 Operational leaders use the Military Decision Making Process/Operational Planning Process, and add their conceptual appreciation of operational design to their tactical knowledge when making decisions and determining courses of action.
 Leaders may be tempted because of pressure, the threat, fear or fatigue, to abandon sound decision making by reacting to short term demands, but should not abandon proven methods in crises.
-In operations, success comes from creative, flexible decision making by leaders who quickly analyse the problem, anticipate belligerent and threat actions and rapidly execute their decisions.
+In operations however, success comes from creative, flexible decision making by leaders who quickly analyse the problem, anticipate the threat and rapidly execute their decisions.
 Leaders who delay decisions may cause casualties and mission failure.
 Leaders bear ultimate responsibility for their organisation's success or failure.
 If the mission fails, they must take full responsibility.
 If the mission succeeds, good leaders credit their subordinates.
 In operations, leaders take advantage of fleeting opportunities, they see challenges rather than obstacles; they seek solutions rather than excuses; and fight through uncertainty to success.

 Operational leaders integrate all available information and resources, assign specific tasks to accomplish the mission and empower their subordinates to execute within the given intent.
 They rely on a creative and trustworthy staff to help acquire, filter, analyse and synthesise huge amounts of information and monitor and assess operational progress.
 Analysis breaks a task into its component parts and is essential to effective planning, decision making and mission development.
 While synthesis assembles complex data into an understandable solution, good analyses and synthesis helps operational leaders to make decisions and exercise effective command and control.
 Coping with uncertainty is normal and operational leaders are likely to make decisions with incomplete information.
 Given today's information technology, the temptation is to wait for all the available information before making a decision.
-Decisive leaders make decisions, rather than wait for all the facts and risk failure.
-They are where they are because of their experience, expertise, intuition, initiative and judgement.
+Decisive leaders, at times, will be required to make decisions based upon an incomplete set of facts as dictated by the urgency of the scenario.
+Effective operational leaders will rely upon their experience, expertise, intuition, initiative and judgment to guide informed decision making in such circumstance.